patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 * For a submitted form, disable the submit button while a user's responses are processing to avoid a duplicate submission.
 * For a processing form, use feedback messages and progress indicators like spinners or progress bars if the processing time might exceed user expectations.

+## Form sections
+Form sections divide form fields into groups based on common information type, procedural relationships, and more.
+To distinguish between form sections, title them based on the reason you grouped their inputs together.

+Example: For a form section that collects a user's email, phone number, and preferred method of communication, add a title like **Contact information**.

+To view form sections in practice, see our [form sections demo](/components/form/#form-sections).

 ## User guidance

 Due to their interactive nature, forms often include features that help communicate field importance and guidance as users complete them.